Cyclocosmia-ricketti/Classification-convNet/README.md

 - The dataset is cultured from [the tiny ImageNet dataset](https://tiny-imagenet.herokuapp.com/).
-You may want to visit the source page for more details
+You may want to visit the source page for more details.
 - All training images are color images, and each of them has 64 * 64 pixels.
-The size of the testing images is the same as the training images
+The size of the testing images is the same as the training images.

 ## The Classifier
 - Input: an image.